Indigenous peoples and the Canadian criminal justice system: Background

-The combination of these colonial processes created a complex history of trauma for Indigenous peoples; however, of all the contributing factors, the residential school system has been identified as of primary significance.
-This due to both its multigenerational nature and the age at which individuals experienced the trauma associated with residential schooling.
+The combination of these colonial processes created a complex history of trauma for Indigenous peoples; however, of all the contributing factors, the residential school system has been identified as of primary significance because of the various forms of abuse used on Indigenous youth and the gradual elimination of Indigenous practices and language over time.
+This is due to both its multigenerational nature and the age at which individuals experienced the trauma associated with residential schooling.

 Contemporary outcomes stemming from intergenerational trauma experienced by Indigenous peoples are overrepresentation in all negative categories of social determinants of poor health including poverty, precarious housing and employment, experience with violence, and disrupted family and support systems.

 These factors all contribute to engagements with the criminal justice system.

 Historical relations between police and Indigenous peoples

-The North-West Mounted Police were created in 1874 for purpose of bringing "British justice" to the Canadian west.
+The North-West Mounted Police were created in 1874 for the purpose of bringing "British justice" to the Canadian west.

-General Order of 1890: no native prisoner allowed outside the guard room w/o a ball and chain represented a shift in attitudes.
+General Order of 1890: No native prisoner allowed outside the guard room without a ball and chain represented a shift in attitudes.

 Issues within the criminal justice system

 Over-policing

 Police have wide discretionary powers over surveillance of and intervention against individuals in public.
 Indigenous peoples are twice as likely to be chosen to be surveilled by, or intervened with, by police due to racist stereotypes that criminalize Indigenous people.
 This results in Indigenous people being over charged both in the volume and severity of offences.